Devang-coder/autoflow-autonomous-ops/README.md

 ## 🎯 System Overview

 **AutoFlow** is an Autonomous IT Operations platform that demonstrates self-healing, self-optimizing infrastructure management through intelligent agent-based decision making.
-Built for the ET Gen AI Hackathon, it addresses the "Autonomous IT: Rethinking the Future of Self-Managing Systems" challenge.
+It addresses the "Autonomous IT: Rethinking the Future of Self-Managing Systems" challenge.

 ### Core Capabilities